str-dst/klipper_status/README.md

 This project was built with reasonable support from Anthropics Claude LLM.
 I am by no means an embedded software or C/C++ developer and my experience with LVGL is very limited.

-This project was just something that I started as a gimmick on the side at 3 in the morning.
-Mainly because I wanted to see if I could get the display on my Flashforge AD5M 3D printer to show something useful after having installed Klipper on it and KlipperScreen just being too overkill for my usecase.
+I mainly started this as a gimmicky thing on the side at 3 in the morning since I wanted to see if I could get the display on my Flashforge AD5M 3D printer to show something useful after having installed Klipper on it and KlipperScreen just being too overkill for my usecase.

 ## Build Dependencies